spendshare/spendshare/server/README.md

 ## TODO

-- permitted params in Bill
+- add permitted params in Bill
-- testing: `bill_spec.rb`
+- test `bill_spec.rb`
+- use shared tests in specs